Sale of the Century (Australian game show): Winner's Board

 In 1989, also as part of the aforementioned format revamp, the shopping round was replaced with a game called the "Winner's Board" (based on the Winner's Board used on the American version from 1984 to 1987).
 The contestant would face a 12-space board.
 The Winner's Board contained six prizes on 12 cards—five pairs of matching cards, one "WIN" card (if picked, the next number selected resulted in an automatic match), and one "CAR" card.
 The contestant called off numbers and the first prize matched is the first prize won, but in order to win the car, the player must select the "WIN" card first before selecting a number that has the "CAR" card.

 In 1992, coinciding with the aforementioned removal of the extra Fame Game and subsequent $20 money card in round three, the "WIN" and "CAR" cards were replaced by another prize; as mentioned above, if a player had a winning score of $100 or more or starting in 1994, then picked the "car space" in the Cash Card, the "WIN" and "CAR" cards were placed on the board.
 If a champion clears the board, but did not complete either of the aforementioned tasks, their next game is for the car.

-After the player makes a match, he/she faced a decision: either leave with all the prizes earned off the board, or risk them and play another show.
-A loss cost the player all his or her prizes from the board, while clearing the board and winning one more game (which took seven, later eight days to do it) earns them the cash jackpot.
+After a player made a match, they faced a decision: either leave with all the prizes earned off the board, or risk them and play another show.
+A loss cost the player all of their prizes from the board, while clearing the board and winning one more game (which took seven, later eight, episodes to achieve) earned them the cash jackpot.